Updated: May 2

 I wonder that it is propensities like these that make empathy difficult.
 That cause us to see some people as superior or inferior - according to arbitrary social, educational or commercial symbols of status for example.
 And it hinders our ability to want to relate.
 History certainly seems to bear witness to this illusion of self importance.
-For an illusion is all that it is.

 25th February, 2022